Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Physical Framework

 where $B_{\mathrm p}$ is the surface polar dipole field strength, $R$ is the magnetar radius, and the parameter $\xi_{\tau}$ quantifies the global twist (hence the current distribution).
 This choice is not strictly force-free, but it captures a quasi-static configuration adequate for our semi-analytic treatment.

-We assume a single-charge magnetospheric plasma, with ions being stationary.
-Given $\boldsymbol B$, the spatial distribution of current-carrying electrons along the closed field lines is prescribed as \citep{TLK,Nobili2008a, Taverna2020}
+We assume {that} the magnetospheric plasma consists of {a single charge species} and that the ions are stationary.
+Given $\boldsymbol B$, the spatial distribution of current-carrying electrons along the closed field lines {measured in the stellar frame} is prescribed as \citep{TLK,Nobili2008a,Taverna2020}

-where $B=|\boldsymbol{B}(\boldsymbol{r})|$, $\beta_e\in(-1,1)$ is the velocity of electrons (normalized by $c$) along the field lines, and $\beta_0 = |\langle \beta_e \rangle|$ is the mean drift speed.
-To determine the full phase-space distribution, we assume a one-dimensional, relativistic, thermal (Maxwell--J\"uttner) velocity distribution along the field line, boosted by $\beta_{0}$ \citep[see also][]{Nobili2008a, Nobili2008b}:
+where $B=|\boldsymbol{B}(\boldsymbol{r})|$. {We note that kinetic modeling of external currents in magnetars suggests that the real magnetospheric plasma may be a denser electron--positron pair plasma with high $e^\pm$ multiplicity \citep[][see Section~\ref{sec:conclusion} for further discussion]{Thompson2008,Beloborodov2013,Thompson2020,Zhang2025}}.
+We denote {by} $\beta_e\in(-1,1)$ the electron velocity (normalized by $c$) along the field lines, and $\beta_0 = |\langle \beta_e \rangle|$ is the mean drift speed.
+To determine the full phase-space distribution, we assume a one-dimensional, relativistic, thermal (Maxwell--J\"uttner) velocity distribution along the field line, boosted by $\beta_{0}$ \citep[see also][]{Nobili2008a,Nobili2008b}: